Back to Blog

 Mistake #1: Forming an LLC Before You Need One

-Problem: New entrepreneurs rush to form an LLC because online services make it look essential.
-They pay $300+ in formation fees, $100-800 in annual fees, plus ongoing compliance costs — all before earning meaningful revenue.
+Problem: New entrepreneurs rush to form an LLC because online services make it look essential, paying $300+ in service fees, $100-$800 in annual state fees, plus ongoing compliance costs before earning meaningful revenue.

 Impact: Wasted money that could go toward growing the business.

 Solution: Start as a sole proprietor.
-Form an LLC when you hit the income or liability thresholds described above.
-You can always convert later.
+Form an LLC when you hit the income or liability thresholds described above; and when you do, skip the service markup (free formation means you pay only the state fee).

 Mistake #2: Thinking an LLC Automatically Reduces Taxes

 Problem: Many business owners believe forming an LLC immediately lowers their tax bill.
 It doesn't.
-By default, a single-member LLC is taxed identically to a sole proprietorship.
+By default, a single-member LLC files the same Schedule C and pays the same 15.3% SE tax as a sole proprietorship.

 Impact: Paying for LLC formation and compliance without any tax benefit.

-Solution: The tax savings come from the S-Corp election, not the LLC itself.
-And that election only makes sense at higher income levels ($50,000+ net profit).
+Solution: The tax savings come from the S-Corp election on Form 2553, not the LLC itself.
+That election only makes sense at roughly $50,000+ net profit (see the FICA table above).

 Mistake #4: Ignoring State-Specific Requirements